UltraGeekDEV/CrystaliteSlicer/README.md

 This is an early-stage demo.
 It can crash on large models or misbehave with weird geometry.
 Always double-check G-code with your preferred viewer before printing-Crystalite doesn’t include one yet.

 ## V-Slicing
 V-Slicing is a slicing technique I developed that generates layers which adapt to the model's shape.
-These layers can bend and vary in thickness -even within a single layer- to closely follow the geometry, effectively eliminating stair-stepping and enabling clean horizontal (and even slightly inverted) overhangs.
+These layers can bend and vary in thickness -even within a single layer- to closely follow the geometry, effectively eliminating stair-stepping and enabling clean horizontal overhangs.

 The model is first converted into a voxel-based occupancy map.
-From that, adaptive layers are generated wherever plastic can be deposited with contact to existing geometry—not necessarily “from below,” just with enough adjacent surface.
+From that, adaptive layers are generated wherever plastic can be deposited with contact to existing geometry-not necessarily “from below,” just with enough adjacent surface.
 Toolpaths follow these layers exactly.

 This approach is a complete departure from traditional slicing (and even most non-planar variants), which still rely on planar slicing of a distorted model.
 V-Slicing skips that entirely by slicing in voxel space directly.